 Co2 incubators must be regularly cleaned inside out.
 Once a month, the incubator should be cleaned with a sterile lint-free cloth with 70% alcohol.
 All spills must be wiped and cultures must be shifted to another incubator temporarily.
 If available with the incubator configurations, an automatic decontamination cycle or heat sterilization must be carried out.
 Removable parts could also be autoclaved as suggested in the incubator manual.
 Chlorine-based disinfectants should be avoided as they can corrode the steel and are very aggressive.
 Also, disinfectants that produce fumes may be unsafe for the cells.
 It is also essential to clean the exterior of the incubator with a clean lint-free cloth using MilliQ water.

 HEPA Filters must be changed every 6-12 months depending on the usage of the incubator.
-The life of a filter depends on the number of users, cleanliness of the lab and design.
+The life of a filter depends on the number of users, cleanliness of the Cell Culture Lab and design.
 Gas inlet filters should also be replaced every 6 months.
 Long lasting sensors should be installed and replaced as required.
 Service engineers must be contacted for any issue in the incubator including part replacement or cleaning.

 Calibration frequency depends on how well you maintain your incubator.
 Calibration can be performed manually or under supervision of trained specialists.
 Monitor CO2 levels regularly using a sensor and replace the cylinder timely to avoid any damage to cells.